 Drawing from the traditional framing and folktales of the original 1001 Nights, this animated version of the stories has been developed with contemporary settings and language for children.
 The television series now airs in over 60 countries and 20 languages on premier television networks including Disney, Cartoon Network, PBS, Discovery Kids and Al Jazeera Children's Channel and others.
-The popularity can be measured by ratings and by the mass audience reach the program achieves.
-In over half of the countries in which it airs, the cartoon is one of the three most viewed programs for children between the ages of 4 and 14.
-In many countries, for example the Gulf States, its viewership comprises over 24% of youths in its target demographic when it airs, and in the aggregate, its estimated global audience exceeds 120 million people per year.
+The popularity can be measured by ratings and by the mass audience reach the programme achieves.
+In over